nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

     let possibleNumbers = this.numbers;
     function newRandomNumber() {
-      // the code here can't access dice's properties or methods because
+      // the code here can't access fourSidedDie's properties or methods because
       // the newRandomNumber function cannot be called **as a property on
-      // the dice object**.
+      // the fourSidedDie object**.
 But it CAN access the variables in scope from
       // the parent function.

       console.log(this); // Window